 The Master of Laws (LLM) in Taxation program at Washington University offers a rigorous course of study in tax law.
-Combining top tax professors with extraordinary tax practitioners, the LLM program offers students an intellectually stimulating, yet also practical, hands-on education in tax law.
+Combining top tax professors with extraordinary tax practitioners, the LLM program offers students an intellectually stimulating yet also practical and hands-on education in tax law.
 This teaching approach, along with the small class sizes in the advanced practical-skills tax courses, allows for both a thorough and personal educational experience.

 Students can still consider the traditional one-year program.
 Visit our LLM in Taxation Program webpage for more information about that program.

-Visit our Joint JD/Tax LLM Degree webpage for more information or contact:
+Visit our Joint JD/Tax LLM Degree webpage for more information.

 Tax LLM Advisor

-- Earn 8 credits beyond those required for the JD or a total of 94 credits.
+- Students earn 8 credits beyond those required for the JD or a total of 94 credits.

-- Take Federal Income Tax and 24 additional qualifying tax credits, which must include Corporate Tax and Federal Partnership Tax or Pass-Through Business Taxation.
+- Students take Federal Income Tax and 24 additional qualifying tax credits, which must include Corporate Tax and Federal Partnership Tax or Pass-Through Business Taxation.

-- Earn a grade of 79 or better (or C or better) in the classes whose credits will apply to the Tax LLM degree.
-If a student earns a grade of 74 through 78 (or a D), the credits will apply toward the JD degree, but will not count toward the LLM degree.
+- Students must earn a grade of 79 or better (or C or better) in the classes with credits that will apply to the Tax LLM degree.
+If a student earns a grade of 74 through 78 (or a D), the credits will apply toward the JD degree, but they will not count toward the LLM degree.
 Students will receive number grades for tax courses that are part of the JD curriculum, and they will receive letter grades for advanced tax courses that are not part of the JD program (since these courses are not graded under the mandatory mean requirement).

-Cost: one semester LLM tuition, payable in the student's final semester, typically the spring semester of the student's third year.
+- Cost: One semester LLM tuition, payable during the student's final semester (typically the spring semester of the student's third year).

-- Take Federal Income Tax and 9 additional qualifying tax credits while in the JD program.
+- Students take Federal Income Tax and 9 additional qualifying tax credits while in the JD program.